onu-ui/onu-ui/docs/components/switch.md

 The `disabled` attribute determines if the switch is disabled.

-Use `disabled` attribute to determine whether a switch is disabled.
-It accepts a `Boolean` value.
+Use the `disabled` attribute to determine whether a switch is disabled. `Switch` accepts a `Boolean` value.

 <demo src="../example/switch/disabled.vue"></demo>